From simplicial Chern-Simons theory to the shadow invariant I: Appendix: Polyhedral cell complexes

 \item If $\cC$ and $\cC'$ are dual to each other we set $\Check{F}:= \bar{\psi}_p(F) \in \face_{2-p}(\cC')$ for $F \in \face_p(\cC)$ and $\Check{F}':= \bar{\psi}^{-1}_p(F') \in \face_{2-p}(\cC)$ for $F' \in \face_p(\cC')$.
 We call call $\Check{F}$ (resp. $\Check{F}'$) the face ``dual'' to $F$ (resp. ``dual'' to $F'$), cf. Example \ref{ex_dualfaces} in Sec. \ref{subsec4.0.5} above.

-\item If $\cC$ and $\cC'$ are dual to each other then for each $e \in \face_1(\cC)$ (or $e \in \face_1(\cC')$) the unique intersection point of $e$ and the dual face $\Check{e}$ will be denoted by\footnote{the notation $\bar{e}$ is motivated by the fact that in the special case where $\cC'$ is the canonical dual of $\cC$ in the sense of Remark \ref{rm_dual} below, $\bar{e}$ will just be the ``barycenter'' of $e$} $\bar{e}$. \end{enumerate} \end{definition}
+\item If $\cC$ and $\cC'$ are dual to each other then for each $e \in \face_1(\cC)$ (or $e \in \face_1(\cC')$) the unique intersection point of $e$ and the dual face $\Check{e}$ will be denoted by\footnote{the notation $\bar{e}$ is motivated by the fact that in the special case where $\cC'$ is the canonical dual of $\cC$ as defined below, $\bar{e}$ will just be the ``barycenter'' of $e$} $\bar{e}$. \end{enumerate} \end{definition}